 Caring for a loved one who is seriously ill is never easy and can be challenging at times.
 Our staff is available around the clock to consult with you and visit as needed.
 Inpatient care is also available to give caregivers a break or treat patients whose needs have become too complex to be met at home.

 Compassus will assess and recommend equipment needs, as well as help you make arrangements to have them set up in your home.
 Many types of equipment are covered by Medicare or insurance plans.
+Preparing your home and your heart for hospice

 Care is available 24 hours a day, seven days a week, 365 days a year.
 The frequency and level of care varies depending on the patient’s and family’s needs.
 Hospice visits are based on specific needs, the care plan and the condition of the patient.